Tessa Dare: Spindle Cove series

 A Lady By Midnight reached #30 in the New York Times bestseller list on September 16, 2012.

 A Week To Be Wicked reached #31 in the New York Times bestseller list on April 15, 2012.
 Publishers Weekly said "Lust, love, and witty repartee are perfectly balanced in this seamlessly plotted romance."

 In its review of The Beauty and the Blacksmith, Library Journal said that "The intricacies of village life coupled with a lively group of supporting characters make for an engrossing read."

 Kirkus Reviews called Any Duchess Will Do "Great writing and characterization will keep readers engaged and invested.
 Sly nods to classic and modern Cinderella favorites enhance an already fun, textured plot.
 Moments of laugh-out-loud humor, emotional intensity and sensual passion woven through an engaging plot and endearing characters make this a great read for romance fans."
 Whereas Publishers Weekly said "Though hints of Cinderella and Pygmalion aren’t enough to make the premise plausible, Dare more than makes up for that with romance, humor, and intense emotional drama."
 In 2015, author Beverly Jenkins picked her Top 10 Historical Romances for a column in Publishers Weekly and ranked this novel #2, saying it is "the epitome of what romance is all about."
 It made Library Journal's Top 10 romance novels of 2013, calling it a "funny, delightfully unexpected tale."

 Castles Ever After

 Library Journal said of the first book in this series, Romancing the Duke "Humor, whimsy, and joy overflow as a most unlikely pair find their happy ending in this fairy tale–come–to–life..."
 Kirkus called it "a unique storyline, a sweet, fun nod to literary fandom, and two main characters who are perfect for each other yet never would have met if they weren't each at a nadir in life’s journey."

+When a Scot Ties the Knot received a starred review from Kirkus, which called it "a brilliant, enchanting, and soul-satisfying romance".
+Publishers Weekly also gave it a starred review, calling it "marvellous" and saying "Dare’s swiftly moving plot is enhanced by the seamlessly developed romance, and the sensuality is heightened by the slow awakening of the unlikely pair’s mutual attraction".
+Library Journal's starred review said: "With sharp, clever banter, breathtaking sensuality, colorful descriptions, and solid cultural detail, this compelling, often hilarious escapade puts a refreshing spin on the "imaginary lover" theme and adds another winner to Dare's riveting "Castles" series."